Skip to Content

 What if I don’t agree with a decision?

-You cannot appeal our decision to move you or the decision by DCJ Housing to apply the Vacant Bedroom Charge.
+You cannot appeal our decision to move you or the decision by DCJ to apply the Vacant bedroom charge.

-You can appeal whether the first offer of alternative housing is reasonable.
-For second offers, or offers made under Section 149 of the Residential Tenancies Act 2010, you can request a review of the decision to terminate the tenancy.
-If you disagree with the decision to terminate the tenancy, or any decision DCJ Housing made throughout the relocation process, you can request a formal review when you receive a notice of intention to issue a notice of termination.
+When you are being relocated for management purposes, you can appeal whether the first offer of alternative housing is reasonable.
+For final offers made under Section 149 of the Residential Tenancies Act 2010, you can request a review of the decision to terminate the tenancy.
+If you disagree with the decision to terminate the tenancy, or any decision DCJ made throughout the relocation process, you can request a formal review when you receive a Notice of Intention to Issue a Notice of Termination.

 Where can I get advice and advocacy services?

-You can also contact NSW Fair Trading at www.fairtrading.nsw.gov.au or on 133 220 for advisory services.
+You can also contact NSW Fair Trading at fairtrading.nsw.gov.au or on 133 220 for advisory services.

 Was this content useful?